 |

 If you live outside the USA and are looking to order print books, please check our list of non-US retailers.
-Ordering with them could save you in shipping costs. |
+Ordering with them could save you in shipping costs.
+Many of the titles that Pariyatti publishes are set up with Amazon's print-on-demand service, so you may be able to order those directly from Amazon in your country. |

 |